The Resident (TV series): Filming

 Primary photography for the series takes place in and around Atlanta, Georgia.
+Some filming took place on location in Canton, Georgia, at the Blankets Creek Bike Trail.
 Exterior and some interior shots of the High Museum of Art in midtown-Atlanta were used as the backdrop for the fictional Chastain Park Memorial Hospital.
 Some filming also took place in Conyers, Georgia, on a production set previously used for Fox's Sleepy Hollow.
 Filming for the first production block took place between March 20 and April 5, 2017.
 Filming on the second season began in July 2018.
 On March 14, 2020, production on the third season was suspended upon the outbreak of the COVID-19 pandemic.

 Broadcast, streaming, and home video release

-In the United States, new episodes are broadcast by Fox.
+In the United States, episodes were broadcast by Fox.
 Internationally, the series airs on Seven Network then later on Disney + in Australia, City (season 1) and CTV (season 2–present) in Canada, on Universal TV (season 1 and 2), Sky Witness (season 3) and Disney+ (season 4-present) in the United Kingdom and Ireland and on Star World in the Indian Subcontinent.
 In Latin America, the series is broadcast by Fox's Latin America counterpart.
 Episodes can be watched next day on the network's website.
 Hulu owns the SVOD rights to the series, and individual episodes, or the season as a whole, are available for purchase on Amazon and iTunes.
 The first season DVD set was made available for pre-order in June 2018 through Amazon and was released on October 2, 2018.